The cannery problem

 Formulation

-The cannery problem assumes we are optimizing the shipment of cans from production plants $p \in P$ to markets $m \in M$.
+The cannery problem assumes we are optimizing the shipment of cases of cans from production plants $p \in P$ to markets $m \in M$.

-Each production plant $p$ has a capacity, $c_p$, and each market $m$ has a demand $d_m$.
-The distance from plant to market is $d_{p,m}$.
+Each production plant $p$ has a capacity $c_p$, and each market $m$ has a demand $d_m$.
+The shipping cost per case of cans from plant $p$ to market $m$ is $d_{p,m}$.

 \[\begin{aligned} \min & \sum\limits_{p \in P}\sum\limits_{m \in M} d_{p,m} x_{p,m} \\ \text{s.t.} & \sum\limits_{m \in M} x_{p,m} \le c_p, && \forall p \in P \\ & \sum\limits_{p \in P} x_{p,m} \ge d_m, && \forall m \in M \\ & x_{p,m} \ge 0, && \forall p \in P, m \in M \end{aligned}\]